cometlang/comet/docs/syntax/index.md

 ## Imports

-Currently, imports are cheap-and-cheerful, and are planned to be changed in the future.
-It is possible to import a file through the `import` keyword, followed by a string containing the path to a file, but without its extension.
-This can be relative or absolute.  e.g. `import '../path/to/file'`
+Currently, imports are done with a string that represents a path and a variable-naming identifier. e.g.
-I say that imports are cheap and cheerful, because all files share a single global scope, meaning that globals are truly global and name collisions are a real possibility.
+`import './module.cmt' as module_var`.
+The path can be relative or absolute and needn't include the extension `.cmt`.

 ## Native Enhancements